Known limitations

 # Number of query words

-The maximum number of words taken into account for each search query is 10.
+Limitation: The maximum number of terms taken into account for each search query is 10.
 If a search query includes more than 10 words, all words after the 10th will be ignored.

 # Database size

-The maximum database size is by default 100GiB for each database.
+Limitation: The default maximum database size is 100GiB.
 This size can be modified using the options

 # Number of indexes